mhogg/pyvxray/README.md

             abaqus python setup.py build_ext --inplace

-      which will build the cython modules
+      which will build the Cython modules.
+If Cython is available, it will be used; otherwise the .c files previously generated using Cython will be compiled directly.
   + Copy the pyvXRAY sub-folder to the `abaqus_plugins` directory within your ABAQUS installation, following the instructions above for pre-built distribution

 ####2.
 Installation of pyvXRAY dependencies